-At the request of the Bank, the Commission de Surveillance du Secteur Financier ("CSSF") approved the full exemption of risks taken on its parent company Sumitomo Mitsui Banking Corporation and its subsidiary Sumitomo Mitsui Banking Corporation Europe Limited in relation to the large exposure limits, in accordance with article 400.2 of the EU Regulation No 575/2013 on prudential requirements for credit institutions and investment firms (the Capital Requirements Regulation).
+At the request of the Bank, the Commission de Surveillance du Secteur Financier ("CSSF") approved the full exemption of risks taken on its ultimate parent company Sumitomo Mitsui Banking Corporation Inc. and its subsidiary SMBC Bank International plc, London in relation to the large exposure limits ("Large Exposure Waiver"), in accordance with article 400.2 of the EU Regulation No 575/2013 on prudential requirements for credit institutions and investment firms (the Capital Requirements Regulation).